devTobbe/rust-pomodoro/README.md

 - 💾 Save configuration to a file

-- v🔔 Add notification support
+- 🔔 Add notification support

 - 🎵 Optional sounds for focus/break transitions